Readers and Refugees

 In May 2018, IBBY Canada launched the Readers and Refugees pilot program, connecting volunteer readers with young refugee claimants living in shelters in Toronto.
 For the five-week pilot program, IBBY Canada volunteers read with children once a week at Christie Street Refugee Welcome Centre in Toronto.

 Based on the success of phase one of the pilot program, IBBY Canada is looking forward to expanding its scope.

-The project committee is co-chaired by IBBY president Mary Beth Leatherdale, and author and educator Dr. Jenny Kay Dupuis (Nipissing First Nation).
+The project committee was co-chaired by IBBY president Mary Beth Leatherdale, and author and educator Dr. Jenny Kay Dupuis (Nipissing First Nation).
 The collection will be shared with IBBY sections internationally.
-The Selection Committee consists of Allison Taylor-McBryde, Adjunct Professor at the University of British Columbia and a children’s librarian at North Vancouver District Public Library; Patricia Knockwood (Fort Folly First Nation), Indigenous Services Librarian for New Brunswick and member of the Canadian Federation of Library Associations’ Indigenous Matters Committee; and Joanne Schwartz, award-winning author and children’s librarian with the Toronto Public Library.
+The Selection Committee consisted of Allison Taylor-McBryde, Adjunct Professor at the University of British Columbia and a children’s librarian at North Vancouver District Public Library; Patricia Knockwood (Fort Folly First Nation), Indigenous Services Librarian for New Brunswick and member of the Canadian Federation of Library Associations’ Indigenous Matters Committee; and Joanne Schwartz, award-winning author and children’s librarian with the Toronto Public Library.

 IBBY Canada’s Joanne Fitzgerald Illustrator in Residence Program